isomerpages/govtech-corp/_products-and-services/For Citizens/Scam Prevention.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="The Scam Analytics and Tactical Intervention System will disrupt scam websites." src="/images/Products and Services/For citizens/rMSE_resized.jpg">
 </div>
-<p>Your browser will display a red screen by Google and a message from SPF,
+<p>Your browser will display a red-warning screen by Google and/or a message
-or an error page, when you land on a scam site.
-Alert others of it.</p>
+from SPF if you land on a SATIS-disrupted scam website.</p>
 <h3>Want to stay updated?</h3>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="http://eepurl.com/cUwIsD" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Subscribe to TechNews" src="/images/CTA card images/Subscribe_to_the_TN_newsletter.png"></div></div><div class="isomer-card-body"><div class="isomer-card-title">TechNews readers will be the first to receive updates on SATIS!</div><div class="isomer-card-link">Subscribe to TechNews</div></div></a>
 <a rel="noopener noreferrer nofollow" href="http://eepurl.com/hsr131" class="isomer-card">